 The following link shows a table of Cites listed species.
 There is no distinction for different parts such as flesh, bone, teeth etc. of an animal.
 The complete listing is available at: https://cites.org/eng/disc/species.php

 Individual species listings with their corresponding history are available at: https://checklist.cites.org/#/en

 We do import on our own and keep all Cites import-licenses and related documents.
 Your invoice will contain the specific Import Permit Number and weight of your item.
 According to the Bundesamt für Naturschutz (https://www.bfn.de/themen/cites.html) is this sufficient for sales within borders of The European Union.
-Your Invoice is a document and any misuse (e.g. counterfeit, copying, multiplying, scanning, reuse, unauthorized emit etc.) will be reported and displayed to the corresponding authorities.
+Your Invoice is a document and you are not allowed to misuse (e.g. counterfeit, copying, multiplying, scanning, reuse, unauthorized emit etc.) your invoice.

 We are legally bound to register your purchase and full address in a physical book.
 This book can be requested by our federal authorities, predominantly the Niedersächsischer Landesbetreib für Wasserwirtschaft, Küsten- und Naturschutz (https://www.nlwkn.niedersachsen.de/startseite/).
 We value your privacy as much as our own.

 More information about the process is available on https://cites.org/eng, https://www.bfn.de/themen/cites.html or your corresponding national authority for nature, wildlife and environment (https://cites.org/eng/parties/country-profiles/national-authorities).